ChoppingSlime/Slime-Points-Scoreboard/README.md

 # Slime Points Scoreboard

-A simple project to host an online leaderboard of “slime points", just a joke among a couple friends in a group.
+A simple project to host online an imaginary leaderboard of “slime points"

-Just for laughs, nothing serious!
+just a joke among a couple friends in a group.